GINARTeam/NIST-statistical-test/README.md

 ### Get data for random test

 You need a dataset of random number for the test.
 We have built a function that help you get data from GINAR:
-- Login your account on GINAR
+- Login your account  GINAR
 - Initialize your session key
 - Copy the init-session-key link (url)